akeneo/pim-api-docs/content/filter.md

 ```

 ### Available operators
-As seen previously, the attribute type determines which set of operators is available to make these filters.
+As seen previously, the attribute type determines which set of operators is available to use these filters.

 **The `pim_catalog_identifier`, `pim_catalog_text` and `pim_catalog_textarea` attribute types**